wongwh2002/CS2113TeamProject/docs/UserGuide.md

 - `{$PERIOD}`: Specifies the period for the budget.
 It can be `daily`, `monthly`, or `yearly`.
 - `{$AMOUNT}`: The budget amount to be set.

+The input criteria for the amount is the same as the amount entered for [Creation of new user](#creation-of-new-user).

 **Example input:**<br>
 `